 Puppy feeding tips

 It is a good idea to bring home the pet food that your new puppy had been eating to make the transition to a new home as easy as possible.
-If you do plan to switch foods, you can minimise digestive upsets by having enough of the old food available to make the change a gradual one.
+If you plan to switch foods, you can minimize digestive upsets by having enough of the old food available to make the change gradual.
 Always put the food in the same spot to establish a routine.
 If your puppy doesn't seem to be eating, try moistening the food with water to make it easier to eat.
 There is plenty more information on feeding puppies in case you have difficulties.

 Never hit your puppy, and never scold for something he did a while ago.
 Your puppy will have no idea what the problem is and will think you are angry for no reason.
-Instead, encouraging the behaviour you do want and discouraging the ones you don’t want is a far more productive approach.
-Learn more about behaviour issues and how to address them.
+Instead, encourage the behavior you do want and discourage the ones you don't want as a more productive approach.
+Learn more about behavior issues and how to address them.